Artificial intelligence — what’s coming

 But on the other hand, I certainly can’t rule out the possibility of it happening within 25 years of this writing.
 Even if not, you can’t stretch the date out all that much further.
 Assuming no global collapse of civilization, I have to figure that 75 years will be way more than enough.

 And this raises the toughest question of all: if the world is in the hands of artificial minds smarter than ours, what do we do?
 How do we make lives for ourselves in such a place?
-Are we to be nothing but pampered pets, irrelevant to further shaping the future?
+Are we to be nothing but pampered pets, with no further role in shaping the future?
 Might we be irrelevant, perhaps even to the point that machines might conclude they could do better without assholes like us around?
 (Yes, the “existential threat” crowd could be right!)
 Simply put... how can we keep up?

 There’s no way around it: we’re going to have to make ourselves smarter too.
 We’re going to have to make new intelligence technology part of our own brains, as well as using it to create intellects in our appliances.
 We’ll have to expand our minds.